 The invention of plastics and the growth of fast food and disposable, one-time-use packaging has increased the litter problem at an alarming rate.
 Today, an estimated 14 billion pounds of trash makes its way into the world’s oceans every year.
 With many plastics taking hundreds of years to degrade, these foreign objects now outnumber sea creatures like phytoplankton and zooplankton.

-National CleanUp Day aims to promote a clean outdoor environment for everyone, raise awareness about the problems with littering, and mobilize resources for beautifying and improving public spaces.
+National CleanUp Day aims to promote a clean outdoor environment for everyone, raise awareness about the problems with littering, and mobilize resources for beautifying and improving public spaces, such as national parks.
 The campaign is enthusiastically adopted by hundreds of community-based organizations and volunteer groups that do the grassroots work of putting together events, recruiting volunteers, and getting the word out to the public.

 The organization believes that our quality of life improves when we have access to clean, safe outdoor spaces.
 Getting involved in cleaning up your community and open spaces can help everyone build a cleaner, greener, healthier world.